le-chartreux/pyqueuesimu/README.md

 # pyqueuesimu

 Simulation of queues.
-Project made by Nathan ROUSSEAU and Swan FRERE as part of TELCOM Nancy's course "Performance evaluation".
+Project made by Nathan ROUSSEAU and Swan FRERE as part of TELECOM Nancy's course "Performance evaluation".